Haar null and Haar meager sets: a survey and new results: Introduction and history

 In locally compact groups the system of meager sets and the system of sets of Haar measure zero share many properties.
 For example the classical Erd\H os-Sierpi\' nski duality theorem states that it is consistent that there is a bijection $f: \mathbb{R} \to \mathbb{R}$ such that for every set $A\subseteq \mathbb{R}$, $f(A)$ is meager if and only if $A$ has Lebesgue measure zero and $f(A)$ has Lebesgue measure zero if and only if $A$ is meager.
 Despite this, there are sets that are small in one sense and far from being small in the other sense, for example every locally compact group can be written as the union of a meager set and a set of Haar measure zero.

 In 2013, Darji defined the notion of \emph{Haar meager sets} in the paper \cite{Da} to provide a better analog of Haar null sets in the non-locally-compact case.
 (For the definition see \autoref{def:haarmeager}.)
 Darji only considered abelian Polish groups, but \cite{Do} generalized this notion to non-abelian Polish groups.
 Haar meager sets coincide with meager sets in locally compact Polish groups, and Haar meagerness is a strictly stronger notion than meagerness in non-locally-compact abelian groups (see \autoref{thm:haarmeagerismeagerlc} and \autoref{thm:haarmeagerismeagernlc}).
-The analogy between Haar nullness and Haar meagerness means that most of the results for Haar null sets are also true for Haar meager sets and can often be proved using similar methods.
+The analogy between Haar nullness and Haar meagerness means that most of the results for Haar null sets are also true for Haar meager sets and it is often possible to prove them using similar methods.

 First in \autoref{sec:notatterm}, we introduce the notions, definitions and conventions which are not related to our area, but used repeatedly in this paper.
 Then \autoref{sec:basicprop} defines the core notions and investigates their most important properties.